AlvesBernardo/jabberPointerAssigment/README.md

 ## Usefull command
 Jacoco: To make a new test report type the following command  mvn test jacoco:report Sometimes it can be usefully to run mvn clean or mvn clean install -U

+## Resit
+For the resit the team corrected their class diagram, fixed the testing and deleted dulpicate code.